 Are you breaking the budget regularly?
 We know we are supposed to spend less money than we earn, but that isn’t always easy in practice.
-Below, we outline the bad spending habits that could be leading to your budget blow-outs so you can address them and get your finances back on track.
+Below, we outline the bad spending habits that could be leading to your budget blowouts so you can tackle them and get your finances back on track.

 1. Credit cards

 The top three causes of bankruptcy in Australia are unemployment, divorce and excessive use of credit cards.
 With ready access to credit cards it is way too easy for people to live beyond their means.
 If you are not paying the balance off your credit card at the end of every month, you need to change your habits.
 The first thing to do is to stop putting ordinary living expenses on your credit card.
 If you have only budgeted for a certain amount of groceries per week, take only that amount of cash to the shops and leave the card at home.
 This is a great way to force yourself to stick to your budget.

 There can be few worse habits than literally paying for nothing.
 If your bank charges for using another bank’s ATM, either withdraw money at your own bank’s ATM or change to a bank that doesn’t charge those fees for their cards.
 Alternatively, you can make cash withdrawals when you are doing your supermarket shopping.
 If you are at a shop or supermarket that places a surcharge on credit card transactions, try to pay cash or eftpos your transactions at these stores instead.

 Staying hydrated is super important, but choosing bottled water over tap water may be costing you a lot more than you think.
 If you buy bottled water regularly it can easily cost you up to $1000 per year.
 Switching to tap water can make a huge difference, and if you refrigerate the bottle overnight, you won’t be able to taste the difference.

 4. Using incandescent light bulbs